animist-os/crux/GRAMMAR.md

 ## Crux

-This document describes the Crux grammar used to build and transform musical mots as sequences of “etyms” (step, timeScale, optional tag).
+This document describes the Crux grammar used to build and transform musical mots as sequences of “pips” (step, timeScale, optional tag).
 You can concatenate mots, repeat them, slice/rotate, combine them multiplicatively, and introduce ranges and choices.
-You can apply low level schenker operations on etyms and mots.
+You can apply low level schenker operations on pips and mots.
 All operations can be applied in either a "spread" approach or a "tiled" one.

 Spread (outer):  For each r in R, apply op to all of A, then concatenate.
 The lengths multiply